chzbrgr71/container-hackfest/challenges/challenge7-secret-configmap.md

 1. Create a simple ConfigMap

-    * Use the SolutionHelperFiles in this repo (game.properties & ui.properties)
+    * Use the SolutionHelperFiles in this repo (redis-config)
     * Create a ConfigMap resource in your cluster

     ```